W-Siqi/AlgorithmDict/Topic/SlidingWindow/Note_SlidingWindow.md

 initally, start = 0, end = 1.

 ### frequenly mistake
-forget the check the case at the edge, which is not in the while{} loop.
+forget the check the case at the edge, which is the case when escape the while{} loop.

 ### count qualified cases VS optimal case
 when to restart to the next turn, I firstly unconciously move the start ponter till...